 The basal ganglia are involved in reward, emotional processing and cognition such as memory.
 Similar symptoms such as apathy have been noted in other subtypes of AE such as Limbic encephalitis (Gerace et al. 2013).
 Keeping in mind that these are complicated processes involving complex brain systems with potential downstream complications, it is difficult to pinpoint one specific region without further research and data.
 As such, perhaps a part of the emotional and cognitive difficulties seen in SSRI apathy syndrome (Sansone and Sansone 2010, Padala et al. 2020) as well as PSSD could be analogous with already characterized conditions involving basal ganglia dysfunction, such as the athymhormic syndrome or auto-activation deficit, which have also been characterized by passivity as well as emotional blunting (Habib 2004).
 Additionally, inflammatory cytokines have been proposed to directly affect the basal ganglia and dopamine function.
-In a review paper from 2012 investigating cytokines and the basal ganglia, the authors noted that chronic inflammation and exposure to inflammatory cytokines appears to lead to persisting alterations in the basal ganglia and dopamine function reflected by anhedonia, fatigue, and psychomotor slowing (Felger and Miller 2012).
-Elevated levels of the cytokine marker IL-6, which has frequently been elevated in PSSD patients, is often associated with AE and could further suggest a possible AE component in PSSD considering our data (Zhang et al. 2023a).
+In a review paper from 2012 investigating cytokines and the basal ganglia and dopamine function slowing (Felger and Miller 2012).
+Elevated levels of the cytokine marker IL-6, which has frequently been elevated in PSSD patients, is often associated with AE and could further suggest a possible AE component in PSSD considering our data (Zhang et al. 2023).